Thursday, October 3, 2024

 Week 1:

-I was absent for the entire week and missed a whole filming project. whoops.
+I was absent for the entire week and missed a whole filming project.
+Whoops.
 However I reviewed my team’s work and they gave me insights on their experience doing this shooting practice mini project which we can apply to future filming.
+I’m actually kind of sad I missed this mini-project, it looked fun :( However, less work for me I guess.

 No comments: